 found early.
 It is not a death sentence - early detection is very important to finding

 these cancers when they can be easily and successfully treated.
-(Karen Cater, DPHHS)
+(Karen Cater, DPHHS) Risk factors associated with family history account for about 5%

 of breast cancer cases.
 (Dr. Judy Schmidt) Other factors correlated with some